Reidsville man charged in connection with shooting death of 32-year-old

 Clark was transferred to a local hospital where he died of his injuries on Monday.

-In 2008, suspect King was arrested as part of an undercover drug operation in Reidsville.
+In 2008, King was arrested as part of an undercover drug operation in Reidsville.
 Then 20, he was charged with possession with intent to manufacture and sell cocaine.
-The disposition of the 2008 case was not immediately available.
+The deposition of the 2008 case was not immediately available.

 The investigation into the Monday homicide is ongoing, police said in the release.